SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-Visitors.md

   ^ aVisitor visitDirectoryNode: self
 ```

-In this way, we can re-implement a `SizeVisitor` that calculates the total size of a node in the file system as follows.
+In this way, we can re-implement the size definition we showed previously as a `SizeVisitor` that calculates the total size of a node in the file system as follows.
 When a size visitor visits a file, it asks the file for its size.
 When it visits a directory, it must iterate the children and sum the sizes.
 However, it cannot directly ask the `size` of the children, because only `FileNode` instances do understand it but directories do not.
 Because of this, we need to make a recursive call and re-ask the child node to accept the visitor.